theskidster/theskidster/README.md

-## Felicitations fellow malefactors...
+## Felicitations!

-#### Computer Science Double-Major with an Interest in Gaming Technologies.
+#### Computer Science Undergraduate with an Interest in Low-Level Technologies.

 - :video_game: Currently developing (another) open source game engine.
-- :microscope: Spends free time exploring design patterns/researching algorithms.
+- :microscope: Spends free time exploring design patterns and researching algorithms.
-- 🤐 Most the stuff I work on is classified.
+- :atom: Interested in working with emerging quantum technologies.
+- :guitar: When not otherwise occupied by a project I build electric guitars on the side.
+- 💬 Feel free to reach out with opportunities.
+I'm never busy enough!

 <!--
 **theskidster/theskidster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.